Johor Bahru – Singapore RTS Link

 To be announced before operations begin in 2026.

 RTS Link Rolling Stock

-Kawasaki Heavy Industries & CRRC Qingdao Sifang
+Former Plan: Kawasaki Heavy Industries & CRRC Qingdao Sifang

 The RTS Link (as we know it today) was proposed to use the same trains, signalling system, communication system and Integrated Supervisory Control System as the linked Thomson-East Coast Line (TEL) for economies of scale and ease of maintenance.
-Maintenance and storage will be done at the TEL Mandai Depot, contracted out to SMRT Trains.
+Maintenance and storage was to be done at the TEL Mandai Depot, contracted out to SMRT Trains.

 History of RTS Link